Consistent Conjectures in Dynamic Matching Markets: Introduction

 \paragraph{Related Literature} Our paper builds on the literature on two-sided matching with externalities \citep{li1993competitive,sasaki1996two,hafalir2008stability} to contribute to the literature on two-sided dynamic matching markets with irreversible matching \citep{doval2022dynamically,nicolo2023dynamic,nicolo2024dynamic}.

-We are closest to the contribution of \cite{hafalir2008stability}.
-In a static, two-sided, one-to-one matching market with payoff externalities, \cite{hafalir2008stability} provides a sufficient condition on agents' conjectures under which stable matchings exist.
+We are closest to the contribution of \cite{hafalir2008stability}, who studies stability in static, two-sided, one-to-one, matching markets with payoff externalities.
+Observing the negative results in \cite{sasaki1996two} follow from conjectures being exogenously defined, \cite{hafalir2008stability} provides a sufficient condition on agents' endogenous conjectures under which stable matchings exist.
 As we discuss in detail in \autoref{sec:consistent-conjectures}, \autoref{theorem:consistent-conjectures} provides the analogue of \citet[Proposition 2]{hafalir2008stability} for dynamic matching markets.
 Whereas conceptual differences between the papers exist, the logic behind the constructions is the same.
 Furthermore, we provide the natural extension of the solution concept in \cite{hafalir2008stability}, sophisticated expectations, to the dynamic environments under consideration in \autoref{sec:sds}.
 We also introduce a new solution concept for dynamic matching markets, \solone, which has no analogue in his work.

+In a static model of matching with contracts, \cite{rostek2024matching} observe that implicit assumptions on agents’ beliefs, rather than payoff externalities or complementarities, are responsible for nonexistence results.
+The authors show stable matchings always exist when agents’ contract choices are derived from correct beliefs about the contracts others will choose.
+Similarly, in \solone, agents correctly anticipate others' continuation values when deciding whether to block.
+However, they need not correctly anticipate others' choices in the event of a block, and existence follows from the consistency of the conjectures.